Quol04/Games/README.md

 # Game Repository

-This will be used to keep track of games i make
+This will be used to keep track of games i make .

+## Tech Stack

+- Javascript
+- React
+- Python